-NOTE: If the grass spout fails to oscillate, the clutch switch should be checked for function.
+NOTE: If the grass spout fails to oscillate, the clutch switch should be checked for function (the switch closure is adjustable).

 "Full" Signal Horn

 The GHS catcher has a "full" signal horn to alert the operator to dump the catcher when it is full (to prevent overfilling and clogging).
 The "full" signal horn is activated by a vane switch (Grass-Pak® switch) mounted on the grass delivery spout.
 Oscillating action of the spout triggers the vane switch as grass begins to fill in around the spout when the catcher is almost full.